storyblok/storyblok-astro/README.md

 ```

 > [!WARNING]
-> For spaces created in the United States or China, the `region` parameter **must** be specified.
+> The `region` parameter **must** be specified unless the space was created in the EU.

 ## Getting started

 ### 1. Creating and linking your components to the Storyblok Visual Editor

-In order to link your Astro components to their equivalents you created in Storyblok:
+Link your Astro components to their equivalents created in Storyblok with the following steps.

-First, you need to load them globally by specifying their name and their path in `astro.config.mjs`:
+First, load the components globally by specifying their name and their path in `astro.config.mjs`:

 ```js
 components: {